RickLoll/7CCryptoCurrency/README.md

 # 7CCryptoCurrency
-CryproCurrency for The 7 Concepts Constitution
+CryptoCurrency for The 7 Concepts Constitution